andrewhao/built-to-last-talk/slides.md

 ---

-## Try event-driven if:

-* Your system's data integrity requirements allow you to be eventually consistent.
-* You don't have to manage transactions, rollbacks
-* You can ensure durability of messages across the system.

----

 ## Using a message queue

 Instead of using Wisper, publish a RabbitMQ event!

 Each domain's event handlers are run as subscribers to an exchange topic.

-Stitch Fix's [Pwwka](https://github.com/stitchfix/pwwka) is an excellent RabbitMQ message queue implementation.
+Stitch Fix's [Pwwka](https://github.com/stitchfix/pwwka) is an excellent Rails-RabbitMQ pub/sub implementation.
 You can also use [Sneakers](http://jondot.github.io/sneakers/).

 ???